 If you’re a consultant, account, engineer, or other professional service provider, you likely came up through the ranks building knowledge around your particular technical skill or area of focus.
 You’ve had very little business development training and the thought of having to sell may make you uneasy.
 After all, who wants to be seen as smarmy salesman?

 But I have a secret to share with you.
 The skills that make you a great service provider to your clients are also the skills that can make you great in sales.
 You just have to know how to apply those skills.

 We've worked with hundreds of global and regional professional services firms to help them build business development skills, develop a culture of business development success, and grow their accounts.
 Learn more about business development training for professional services.

 Sacred Selling Time in Action

 Stop stressing out about your long to-do list.
 Follow these business development tips, and your days could look something like this:

 It's Friday morning, and you have blocked off three hours for uninterrupted sales time.
 You sit down at your computer, and an alarm goes off instructing you to call back Jessica Smith of Smith & Jones Manufacturing, whom you met at an industry event two weeks ago.

 You open up your contact management system, peruse your notes, and see that Jessica is a Boston Celtics fan.
-You pick up the phone and call her, making a point to congratulate her on her team's recent win over San Antonio.
+You pick up the phone and call her, making a point to congratulate her on her team's recent win.